Rexabit/Outward-Sideloader/README.md

 # Outward-Sideloader

-Partiality Sideloader for Outward Assets (currently textures only)
+Partiality "Sideloader" for Outward Assets (currently *replaces* textures only)

 * Credits to Elec0 (https://github.com/Elec0) for the base mod